 Admission to the dissertation option (i) below is subject to the submission of an approved research proposal.

-Unless exemption is granted by the Chairperson of the Department of Economics, Statistics 114 and 124 or Mathematics 114 and 124 are prerequisites for the options (ii) and (iii) below.
+Unless exemption is granted by the chairperson of the Department of Economics, Statistics 114 and 124 or Mathematics 114 and 124 are prerequisites for all options below.